-It’s time for the 12th annual November PAD Chapbook Challenge!
-Over the years, many poets have contacted me to let me know of the successes they’ve found in publishing individual poems and collections that started with the poetry challenges on the Poetic Asides blog.
+It’s time for the 13th annual November PAD Chapbook Challenge!
+Over the years, many poets have contacted me to let me know of the successes they’ve found in publishing individual poems and collections that started with these poetry challenges.
+However, I anticipate my goals in 2020 as just having a place to focus my creativity for a month that hopefully carries over into 2021.

-The November challenge is a little different than the one in April in that the ultimate goal is to collect the poems into a chapbook-sized manuscript of 10-20 pages of poetry.
-The guidelines in this post should help guide you through the month.
+As usual, the November challenge is a little different than the one in April in that the ultimate goal is to collect the poems into a chapbook-sized manuscript of 10-20 pages of poetry.
+The guidelines in this post should help guide you through this unique poetry challenge.

 Here are the basics of the November PAD Chapbook Challenge:

-- Beginning on November 1 (Atlanta, Georgia time), I will share a prompt and poem each day of November on this blog.
+- Beginning on November 1 (Atlanta, Georgia time), I will share a prompt and poem each day of November on this site.

 - Poets are then challenged to write a poem each day (no matter where you live on the planet) within 24 hours (or so) from when the prompt is posted.
 Don’t worry: If you fall behind or start late, you CAN play catch up.

 - Poets do NOT have to register anywhere to participate.
-In fact, poets don’t even need to post to this blog to be considered participants.
+In fact, poets don’t even need to post to this site to be considered participants.

 - The Challenge will unofficially conclude around 24 hours after the final prompt is posted.
 That said…